alexeygrigorev/tflite-aws-lambda/README.md

 * Instead of `PYTHON` you need to set `CI_BUILD_PYTHON`
 * Instead of running `build_pip_package.sh`, run `build_pip_package_with_cmake.sh`
+* You need more RAM.
+On my laptop with 16 Gb I had problems, so I ended up using an ec2 instance (`r5a.2xlarge`)

 You also need to have `cmake` - check [install_cmake.sh](install_cmake.sh) to see how you can install it.

 ## Doing it in Docker